nextstrain/WNV/README.md

 #### Deploy the JSONs to nextstrain.org
-_Currently this has to be done from the bedford lab_
+_Currently this has to be done from the Bedford Lab_